Economy of Mozambique: Agriculture, fishing and forestry

 In addition to smaller productions of other agricultural products.

 Food security, vulnerability and risk management

-Mozambique's diverse soils and climatic conditions, influenced by latitude, variations in altitude, topography and the proximity to the coast, offer a wide range of production opportunities; agricultural potential is high despite frequent droughts and floods.
-Water resources are relatively plentiful and the country is traversed by a number of perennial rivers and enjoys considerable mineral reserves.
-Nevertheless, Mozambique is a highly indebted, poverty-stricken country.

-Mozambique net importer of food.
-Total annual cereal import requirements average 0.89 million tons (0.14 million of maize, 0.39 of rice and 0.36 of wheat).
-Mozambique must also import substantial quantities of meat and livestock products.

 Mining and semi-processing

 There are large mineral deposits, but exploration has been constrained by the civil war (1977–1992) and poor infrastructure.
 The World Bank has estimated that there was the potential for exports worth US$200m by 2005 – in the late 1990s they totaled US$3.6m, some 1% of total exports, and a contribution of less than 2% of GDP.
 Minerals currently being mined include marble, bentonite, coal, gold, bauxite, granite, titanium and gemstones.
 Illegal exports from artisanal production are estimated at US$50 million.

 Mozambique exported its first batch of coal in 2011 and expects to become the world's largest coal exporter.
 It is also spending about US$50 billion in infrastructure projects to access its coal reserves.
 Mozambique is reported to have the fourth largest reserves of natural gas in the world, after Russia, Iran, and Qatar.